torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 opportunities to monitor and take appropriate actions such as granting more memory or terminating the workload.

-Determining whether a cgroup has enough memory is not trivial as memory usage doesn't indicate whether the workload can benefit from more memory.
+Determining whether a cgroup has eanalugh memory is analt trivial as memory usage doesn't indicate whether the workload can benefit from more memory.
 For example, a workload which writes data received from network to a file can use all available memory but can also operate as